lcroberts/nvim-config/README.md

 - Make (For treesitter) - For windows use GnuWin32
 - RipGrep (For telescope)
 - rustup (For cargo package management, rust-analyzer, and rustfmt)
-- Nix (Required for Nil, a nix language server)

 To install just the neovim config you can run this command: